etiennebert/forest_club/README.md

    - Outputs stored in `./2.
 MRIO/GLORIA/output/CBA`.

 2. **Throughflow-Based Accounting (TBA)**
-   - Also handled by `CBA_TBA_script.py`, calulate the "thougflow" of deforestaion for the different territories, using the Hypothetical Extraction Method.
+   - Also handled by `CBA_TBA_script.py`, calculate the "throughflow" of deforestation for the different territories, using the Hypothetical Extraction Method.
    - Results in `./2.
 MRIO/GLORIA/output/TBA`.

 3. **Visualizations**
    - Alteryx workflow `1_HILDA_v2-1_CBA results.yxmd` merges final CBA results.
    - `CBA_Visualisation.twb` (Tableau) or other tools for charts and maps.

-The differents steps of this stage are detailed in the document **README_MRIO.md <-- Step 2**
+The different steps of this stage are detailed in the document **README_MRIO.md <-- Step 2**

 ---